 On the other hand the Ceramic PCBs have the Ceramic core as its base substrate.
 Commonly used ceramic cores are Aluminum Oxide (Al2O3), Beryllium Oxide (BeO), Aluminum Nitride (AlN), Silicon Carbide (SiC) and Boron Nitride (BN).
 The Al2O3 is 20 times more thermal conductive than FR-4 while SiC is 100 times and BN is the highest thermal conductive ceramic base substrate material for Ceramic PCBs.

-Ceramic PCBs are tougher than FR-4 PCBs and better withstand vibrations and shocks
+Ceramic PCBs are tougher than FR-4 PCB and better withstand vibrations and shocks

 Ceramic PCBs are not easily deformed as compared to their FR-4 counterpart on the same applied force.
 This is because the Young's Modulus of Ceramic board is less than FR-4 board.

-Aluminum Nitride Base Ceramic PCB Fabrication and Assembly
+Aluminum Nitride Base Ceramic PCB Fabrication and prototype pcb Assembly

 Problems Associated with FR-4 PCBs or why we need Ceramic PCBs: